 Integrating the workflow of digital onboarding in banking with a business rule engine will make processing more efficient and uninterrupted.
 The engine should be equipped to control user access, ensure compliance with data privacy and security regulations, and manage all data- and role-based entitlements.
 The workflow should also be able to minimize the need for manual reconciliation and data break checks through automated exception management, and ensure straight-through processing of all customer-related data to downstream applications.

 Reimagining the corporate customer onboarding experience can be complex and challenging for banks, but there are ways to make a difference.
-The common ambition is to leverage service design principals to reduce complexities, and transform underlying processes to improve customer experience.
+The common ambition is to leverage service design principles to reduce complexities and transform underlying processes to improve customer experience.
 But the transformation roadmap will be unique for each bank.
-It will depend on context, pain-points, priorities, and size and scale of onboarding operations.
+It will depend on context, pain points, priorities, and the size and scale of onboarding operations.
 To reduce the complexity of this process for our clients, we need to take a closer look at the current process and make some changes so that it is more efficient and user-friendly for both the client and the bank.

-digital onboarding in banking will be able to keep up with the constantly changing marketplace and streamline their processes and systems to be more efficient.
+Digital onboarding in banking will be able to keep up with the constantly changing marketplace and streamline its processes and systems to be more efficient.
 When building and implementing this new process, it’s important to consider both features and business functions equally.
 Also, rolling out the changes incrementally and iteratively is key to achieving lasting success while maximizing return on investment.